COVID-19 Update from February 13th, 2023

-- Starting Monday, May 9th, 2022 FFP2 masks will no longer be required in university buildings.
-Since a mask is still the best way to protect yourself and others, the recommendation that you wear a mask to indoors (and especially in large groups) remains in place.
+- Since a mask is still the best way to protect yourself and others, the recommendation that you wear a mask indoors (and especially in large groups) remains in place.

-- Since the beginning of the semester courses haved returned to in person classes at the usual occupancy of lecture halls and classrooms.
+- Courses haved returned to take place in classes at the usual occupancy of lecture halls and classrooms.
 Classes held solely online are no longer avaliable.
 Mixed models (for example, a diadlically justified integration of online elements into a course) as well as streaming courses are still possible.